Sarah Brown delivers opening remarks at 'Educating for Citizenship in a Global World' on Tuesday, September 29, 2015. (Elsa M. Ruiz/Asia Society)

-Following the roundtable, Asia Society CEO and President Josette Sheeran introduced the Asia Society Center for Global Education, a platform that will be launched in 2016 and will commission research and convene task forces to address critical challenges in global education.
+Following the roundtable, Asia Society CEO and President Josette Sheeran introduced the Center for Global Education at Asia Society, a platform that will be launched in 2016 and will commission research and convene task forces to address critical challenges in global education.

 Brown concluded the program by reminding participants that “the most marginalized children” should remain at the focal point of global education efforts moving forward.